 5. Source festive imagery

-This might seem like a very simple job, and one that perhaps doesn’t need be too high up on your pre-Christmas, but trust me, you’ll want to spend a bit of time of this one.
+This might seem like a very simple job, and one that perhaps doesn’t need to be too high up on your pre-Christmas, but trust me, you’ll want to spend a bit of time on this one.
 Head for those sourcing sites as soon as possible to make sure that the images you have are all on-brand and try to avoid the generic, overused pictures that seem to pop up every single year.
 To really stand out this Christmas, dig a little deeper and try out a few variations of keywords to find those perfect festive images for your social schedule.

 When should this be done: The best time to start sourcing and saving your images is right around…now!
 Set up that folder and try to dedicate even just an hour a week to finding the perfect shots for your Christmas campaigns.
 For many of us, we’re also about to start designing those seasonal Instagram feeds too, so what better to get in the festive spirit than by batching your image search ahead of schedule!